Career Services services update

 Everyone coming onto USask campuses must follow USask vaccination measures and mask requirements.
 If you are unable or unwilling to follow these measures and requirements, please choose Career Services' virtual service options.
 If you are feeling sick (even if it isn’t COVID-19 or you are not sure) please stay home and do not come to campus until you are symptom free for 48 hours.

 ResumeTalks are 30 minute, on-one-one appointments.
 Attend a ResumeTalk to receive advice and feedback on your resume, CV, cover letter, or LinkedIn profile.
 Book a ResumeTalk to:

 - Have your job search documents reviewed for content and formatting

-- Get answers to your questions related to your resume, CV and cover letter
+- Get answers to your questions related to your resume, CV, cover letter, or LinkedIn profile

 - Hear suggestions to help you stand out during your job search

 Before attending a ResumeTalk, you should read through our Resume info below, find a job posting to which you wish to apply if possible and create a draft of your document(s) to the best of your ability.
 When registered in CareerLink, please upload a PDF file containing the documents you wish to review during your appointment.

 ResumeTalks are available free of charge to all newly admitted and current students, and alumni of USask.